kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 To proceed with the Installation steps the different elements involved are listed:

 > NOTE ""
-> no need for executing any command until the Installation section.
+> No need for executing any command until the Installation section.

 1. An empty KubeVirt Virtual Machine
     ```yaml